cvanaret/Uno/docs/getting_started.md

     solver = () -> UnoSolver.Optimizer(preset="filtersqp", hessian_model="LBFGS")
     ```

+A comprehensive list of options can be found [here](../options).

 ## Building a model

-In [Python](../interfaces/python), [Julia](../interfaces/julia), [C](../interfaces/c), and [Fortran](../interfaces/fortran), building an optimization model is incremental: you may attach bounds, an objective, constraints, and an initial primal-dual iterate to a particular model, as well as a Lagrangian Hessian, a Lagrangian Hessian operator, and a Lagrangian convention when the model is defined manually instead of via a modeling framework.
+Building an optimization model is incremental: you may attach bounds, an objective, constraints, and an initial primal-dual iterate to a particular model, as well as a Lagrangian Hessian, a Lagrangian Hessian operator, and a Lagrangian convention when the model is defined manually instead of via a modeling framework.
 By default, a model is unconstrained, has no objective, no Hessian, and has the Lagrangian convention similar to $\mathcal{L} = f(x) - y^T c(x) - z^T x$.

 ### Variables and bounds